The lab’s research projects are focused around the innate immune responses to virus infection in three main areas:

 Professor Daniel Mansur, University of Santa Catarina, Florianopolis, Brazil

-Professor Geoffrey Smith, University of Cambridge, UK
+Professor Geoffrey Smith, University of Oxford, UK

 Professor Henning Walczak, University College London, UK